metalabdesign/AsyncAwait/README.md

 }
 ```

-### Handle exceptions using `onError` block
+### Handle exceptions in `onError` block

-Using `onError` can be more convenient because resulting code has fewer indents. `onError`, when defined, has more priority than `try/catch`.
+Could be more convenient, as resulting code has fewer indents. `onError` called only if exception hasn't been handled in `try/catch`.
 ```Kotlin
 async {
    val loadedText = await {